monkeyscript/ngx-morse/README.md

 ## Usage

 Import and use `NgxMorseService` in your component.
+It's that simple :)

 ```
 import { NgxMorseService } from 'ngx-morse';